wp-plugins/enable-latex/readme.txt

 1. Upload this folder to your plugin directory (for instance '/wp-content/plugins/')
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. The configuration page should be under the box 'SL plugins'
+3. Navigate to the 'SL plugins' box
+4. All plugins developed with the SL core will be listed in this box
+5. Enjoy !

 == Screenshots ==